 Tim is a Past President of the New England Division of the International Association for Identification (IAI).
 He has been coordinating the basic CSI workshop series at the IAI Conferences and is on the IAI Crime Scene Science & Practice Committee.
 Tim holds the following IAI certifications: Certified Senior Crime Scene Analyst (CSCSA), Certified Crime Scene Reconstructionist (CCSR), Certified Footwear Examiner (CFWE).

-Tim's areas of expertise are: Crime Scene Investigation and Analysis; Latent Processing; Blood Detection and Enhancement; Shooting Scene Reconstruction; Death Investigations; Criminal Investigations; Crime Scene Mapping; Evidence Management; Grant Writing; Protocol Development; Accreditation Management.
+Areas of expertise: Crime Scene Investigation and Analysis; Latent Processing; Blood Detection and Enhancement; Shooting Incident Reconstruction; Death Investigations; Criminal Investigations; Crime Scene Mapping; Evidence Management; Grant Writing; Protocol Development; Accreditation Management.

-He has processed approximately 600 crime scenes and 4200 pieces of evidence in his career.
-He has also investigated 15 homicides.
+Tim has processed approximately 700 crime scenes and 4200 pieces of evidence in his career.
+He has investigated more than 15 homicides, including cold cases.